-In the Instagram app on your phone your profile photo will be:
+In the Instagram app on your phone, your profile photo will be:

-In the Instagram web app your profile photo will be:
+In the Instagram web app, your profile photo will be:

-When you share a photo that has a width between 320 and 1080 pixels, we keep that photo at its original resolution as long as the photo's aspect ratio is between 1.91:1 and 4:5 (a height between 566 and 1350 pixels with a width of 1080 pixels).
+"When you share a photo with a width between 320 and 1080 pixels, we keep that photo at its original resolution as long as the aspect ratio is between 1.91:1 and 4:5 (a height between 566 and 1350 pixels with a width of 1080 pixels).
 If the aspect ratio of your photo isn't supported, it will be cropped to fit a supported ratio.
 If you share a photo at a lower resolution, we enlarge it to a width of 320 pixels.
-If you share a photo at a higher resolution, we size it down to a width of 1080 pixels.
+If you share a photo at a higher resolution, we size it down to a width of 1080 pixels."

-To sum up, the ratio is always 1:1 and it will be:
+To sum up, the ratio is always 1:1, and it will be:

-You should upload your logo to Instagram as a 1:1 aspect ratio, 320x320 pixel image for your profile picture.
+For optimal results, you should upload your logo to Instagram as a 1:1 aspect ratio, 320x320 pixel image for your profile picture.

 You can upload your logo as your Instagram profile photo as:

-You should upload your logo to Instagram as a JPG image, or a PNG if you don't have a JPEG.
+🔎 In short: You should upload your logo to Instagram as a JPG image, or a PNG if you don't have a JPEG.

 It's easy to upload your logo to the channel as long as you are following the right Instagram logo dimensions.
 You can find their official guide to posting or updating your profile picture here.
 Here is how to upload your first profile picture or change your existing profile picture: